bahsim/idgl-dev-system/02-anatomy-of-a-spec.md

 ## 3. The Anatomy: From Intent to Executable Contract

 The structure of a Spec is designed to translate the author's disciplined thought into an executable contract that the AI can understand and a human can verify.
+It is composed of three core parts: the Objective, the Rationale, and the Verification Criteria.

 ### 3.1.
+Practical Flavors of a Spec
+While the `Spec` is a single concept, in practice it can take several flavors depending on its purpose.
+A comprehensive generative task will often compose several of these, using the sections below as containers for each type of information.

+*   **Product Spec:** Defines user stories, flow diagrams, and KPIs.
+*   **Technical Spec:** Outlines interfaces, data contracts, and performance budgets.
+*   **Safety/Governance Spec:** Contains red-team prompts, ethical boundaries, and legal constraints.
+*   **Test Spec:** Provides formal input/output pairs and property-based assertions.

+### 3.2.
 The Objective: Defining the "What"
 The Spec must begin with a clear, explicit, and concise statement of the primary objective.
 This is the direct application of the "Discipline of Thought" principle.

 **Example:**
 > Create a reusable React hook named `useDebounce` that takes a value and a delay time, and returns the debounced value.

-### 3.2.
+### 3.3.
 The Rationale: Explaining the "Why"
 The Spec must provide the necessary context and constraints.
 This section is where the author **establishes the AI's persona**, setting it to the desired expert context (e.g., "You are a senior frontend developer specializing in performant React applications").

 *   **Business Rationale:** The business rules, goals, or user value that justify the task.